 When we love ourselves, we are acknowledging our divine nature.
-We therefore, forgive ourselves for at times having chosen darkness over light, hatred over love, and fear over faith.
+We therefore forgive ourselves for, at times, having chosen darkness over light, hatred over love, and fear over faith.
 Some say that when we make mistakes, those mistakes make us evil.
 That is not true!
 We simply have temporarily forgotten the truth of who we are.
-We are still Children of God no matter what we have done in the past.
-As Jesus said to Mary Magdalene, "Your sins have been forgiven.
+We are still Children of the Light no matter what we have done in the past.
+As Jesus supposedly said to Mary Magdalene, "Your sins have been forgiven.
 Go and sin no more!"
 We must take this same attitude with ourselves... and with the people in our lives.

 Loving yourself means acknowledging who you are, where you've been, and where you are going.
 To determine if your behavior is selfish, ask yourself if your action is being directed by the 'self' or the 'Self.'
 When in doubt, ask your conscience...
 If you don't believe you have one, check again.
 We all know deep inside when we are being honest, loving, supportive, or when our behavior is directed by fear, lack, and resentment.

 Examine your motives, listen to the voice of your Higher Self.
 It will always lead you on the path of Light, Love, Peace, Wisdom, and Joy.
 Listen more to your Self -- your self with a capital S. Let the fears, doubts, and resentments fall by the wayside... they are incompatible with the 'Self.'
 They do not fit in the aura of a being devoted to Light and Love.
 Those are crutches that are not needed -- you are already whole.